alyssalb/ColorModel1/README.md

 ## Project Structure

-- `index.html` - The main HTML file.
-- `script.js` - JavaScript to handle loading the model and making predictions.
+- `index.html` - The main HTML file, includes JavaScript to handle loading the model and making predictions.
 - `styles.css` - CSS for styling the web application.

 ## Prerequisites